bjornarhem/bips/README.md

 which will run the interview scheduling algorithm, and give the user the option to save the result to the database.

+### Export interviews to CSV

+After scheduling the interviews, you can choose to export them to a CSV file with

+`python3 manage.py export_csv`.

 ## Contact

 For questions, suggestions, bug reports or general feedback, feel free to contact me at bjornarhem@gmail.com.